 Highly skilled migrant workers ('knowledge migrants') are employees (other than self-employed persons) whose monthly income exceeds a certain level (adjusted every year) and is in line with prevailing market salaries.
 The income test is applied on a monthly basis.
-This salary is set at € 4,840 gross in cash per month, excluding holiday allowance, for those over 30; for those under 30, the amount is € 3,549 gross in cash per month, excluding holiday allowance (amounts 2022).
 Income in kind and variable salary components (bonuses) are not taken into consideration for the income test.